harglz/ruby-project-practice/README.md

 #Person Project

-This is a readme file relating to the Person Project, worked on at the Sparta Global Academy.
+This is a readme file relating to the projects I worked on at the Sparta Global Academy.

+- FizzBuzz: A few methods of producing FizzBuzz I looked at.
+- Calculator: TDD - produced a calculator tool.
+- Person: Explores Classes